parantapS/StockPredictor/README.md

 - Add a UI spinner component when making OpenAI API calls to indicate loading.
 - Adding caching fails the first call for that ticker to openAI.
 It works for the cached calls after.
 Removing cache logic makes this work or we need to add retry logic to this.
+- Stress testing needs to be added for the app.
+- Since the app is using OpenAI, make sure to go through best safety practices like advesarial testing, HITL, Moderation API etc. Link provided  -https://platform.openai.com/docs/guides/safety-best-practices